HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 future, it mostly depends on accepting more than one hash algorithm.

 We may want to support simultaneous merged mining with more than one blockchain.
-For example, simultaneour merged mining on Bitcoin Core and Bitcoin Cash.
+For example, simultaneously merged mining on Bitcoin Core and Bitcoin Cash.
 Althought more work is needed to understand the exact requirements or if it even is possible.